aostrun/ERC721_Article/en_EN/post.md

   tokenCryptomon[_tokenId] = newCryptomon;
 }
  ```
- At the end we can crate function that will be called from the outside and will create new token and assign new Cryptomon to it.
-This is used just as an example and in real world application we wouldn't allow every user to create it's own Cryptomon because that doesn't make much sense, we could rather create a genesis generation of N Cryptomons and allow them to breed thus creating more Cryptomons.
+ At the end, we can create a function that will be called from the outside and will create a new token and assign new Cryptomon to it.
+This is used just as an example and in real-world application we wouldn't allow every user to create it's own Cryptomon because that doesn't make much sense, we would rather create a genesis generation of N Cryptomons and allow them to breed thus creating more Cryptomons.